polyxss/bxss/README.md

   - Easy workaround: allow access for all users and groups `$ chmod 777 data`
 - "Unable to launch browser, error message: Failed to launch the browser process!"
   - Pass `-e NO_SANDBOX="1"` to `docker run`
-- On Linux it may be necessary to enable `--add-host=host.docker.internal:host-gateway` in the Docker run command, for `host.`docker.internal` to correctly resolve
+- On Linux it may be necessary to enable `--add-host=host.docker.internal:host-gateway` in the Docker run command, for `host.docker.internal` to correctly resolve